2019 Fueling Futures Luncheon

 September 18 @ 11:00 am - 1:00 pm

-Save the date for Seattle Milk Fund’s Fueling Futures Luncheon!
-This is your opportunity to help create brighter futures for local families.
-Join us for lunch and be inspired by stories of resilience and determination.
-Reservations will open this spring.
+Join us for Seattle Milk Fund’s Fueling Futures Luncheon!
+This is your opportunity to help create brighter futures for local families through educational opportunities.
+Be a part of our largest event of the year and hear inspirational stories of resilience and determination.
+You can register yourself and your guests today!

 Wednesday, September 18, 2019

 99 Union St, Seattle, WA 98101

 11:15 a.m.
 A Toast to Seattle Milk Fund